nwcadence/java-dev-vsts/labs/Maven Package Management with VSTS Team Build.md

         ![Login to Eclipse](images/packagemanagement/eclipse-login.png "Login to Eclipse")

-1. Important: Copy the maven settings file to the .m2 directory so that local Maven operations will succeed by running the following command in a terminal:
+1. **Important**: Copy the maven settings file to the .m2 directory so that local Maven operations will succeed by running the following command in a terminal:

     ```sh
     cp ~/MyShuttleCalc/maven/settings.xml ~/.m2/
     ```

-1. If you have the MyShuttle2 project already open in IntelliJ or Eclipse, close the instance of the IDE and reopen it.
+1. **Important**: If you have the MyShuttle2 project already open in IntelliJ or Eclipse, close the instance of the IDE and reopen it.

 Creating a VSTS Build for Publishing a Maven Package
 ----------------------------------------------------